firgde/RPG-Stuff/readme.md

-# RPG-Datapack and Resource Pack
+# RPG-Datapack
-(Not actually) Everything I need for a Minecraft RPG
+The Data Pack I need for a Minecraft RPG